Maknee/maknee.github.io/_posts/2018-12-06-RTX-DXR Path Tracer.md

 (In case you're asking, no, I actually did not throw my head at a wall)

-So, for the day right before the milestone day, I worked on the model/texture loading with Ziad and Liam.
+So, for the day right before the milestone day, I worked on the model/texture loading with Zied and Liam.
 We started at 2PMish.
 Things didn't really work out until literally 11PM, when we all left and I went to my room and wrote code for an hour and thirty minutes and got multiple model/texture loading to work.

 Feels good man!